AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 I find that a duration of `1.5 s` works best, with the delay set to `0.15 s`.
 This means the loop will run `1.5 / 0.15 = 10` times.
 Since the player model transitions between two states (visible/invisible) across 10 iterations, you'll observe that there are `10 / 2 = 5` flashes in total:

-{% include posts/picture.html img="flashes" ext="PNG" alt="The number of flashes that occur with those settings." %}
+{% include posts/picture.html img="flashes" ext="JPG" alt="The number of flashes that occur with those settings." %}

 The key part here is the loop, especially the following line: